 Saudi Arabia, Bahrain and the United Arab Emirates (UAE) are toying with the lives of thousands of Gulf residents as part of their dispute with Qatar, splitting up families and destroying peoples’ livelihoods and education, Amnesty International said today.

 The organization’s researchers have interviewed dozens of people whose human rights have been affected by a series of sweeping measures imposed in an arbitrary manner by the three Gulf countries in their dispute with Qatar.

-“For potentially thousands of people across the Gulf, the effect of the steps imposed in the wake of this political dispute is suffering, heartbreak and fear,” said James Lynch, Deputy Director of Amnesty International’s Global Issues Programme, who was in Doha last week.
+“For potentially thousands of people across the Gulf, the effect of the steps imposed in the wake of this political dispute is suffering, heartbreak and fear,” said Amnesty International press office, Deputy Director of Amnesty International’s Global Issues Programme, who was in Doha last week.

 “These drastic measures are already having a brutal effect, splitting children from parents and husbands from wives.
 People from across the region – not only from Qatar, but also from the states implementing these measures – risk losing jobs and having their education disrupted.
 All the states involved in this dispute must ensure their actions do not lead to human rights violations. ”